 Hanami is now the tradition of groups of friends, family, co-workers, and everyone in between gathering together together to picnic and enjoy the beauty of the cherry blossom flowers.
 It is a day to consume food and drinks and get merry with everyone.
 People prepare games and music, and often spend entire days out under the blossoms and sun, celebrating into the night.

 Although the typical traditional beverage of hanami celebrations is sake (Japanese wine), you can also drink tea.
 Seasonal foods such as ‘wagashi’ (Japanese sweets), and sakura-flavoured desserts can also be consumed during this period.
 Here is how it looks at the Imperial Palace Garden in Tokyo:

-Sakura Japan Cherry Blossom Festival– When?
+Sakura Japan Cherry Blossom Festival– The Dates for Spring 2024

 The first cherry blossoms generally begin in January in Okinawa, and from there, they will slowly move west through Honshu, all the way up to Hokkaido around the end of April.
 Most tourists will be visiting the cherry blossoms in areas like Tokyo, Kyoto, and Osaka, and this usually happens during the end of March until the early weeks of April.
 Depending on which area you are visiting, check regularly with the cherry blossom reports to see when the will be blooming.